PatrikEigenmann/cpp/README.md

 ### 5. **network**
 Network utilities:
-- `chkip`: A tool for IP-related tasks with source and makefile.
+- `chkip`: A tool to find all active IP-Addresses within a certain IP range.

 ### 6. **tests**
 Assorted test programs: